KWellesly/CS_4455_Buzz/README.md

 - Minimal clipping and players are confined to the bounds of the map (fence)

--Donut: power up that can be dropped by the user that will cause the police to chase the donut instead of Buzz
+- Donut: power up that can be dropped by the user that will cause the police to chase the donut instead of Buzz

 - White Claw: power up that will cause students to be attracted to Buzz’s popularity